HESOFTS/sexten_2017/fermi/analysis_crab.md

             $FERMI_DIR/refdata/fermi/galdiffuse

 We are now ready to create our model.
 There is a user contributed tool called **make3FGLxml.py** which can be used to do that.
+You can find out all its options and command line arguments with `python make3FGLxml.py -h` or at the link [https://fermi.gsfc.nasa.gov/ssc/data/analysis/user/readme_make3FGLxml.txt](https://fermi.gsfc.nasa.gov/ssc/data/analysis/user/readme_make3FGLxml.txt).

 Here below you find an example applied to our Crab nebula case:

       [fermi-cta@localhost Crab_Flare_2014]$ python make3FGLxml.py gll_psc_v16.fit Crab_Flare_2014_05_09_phasecut.fits -o input_model.xml
       -G gll_iem_v06.fits -g gll_iem_v06 -I iso_P8R2_SOURCE_V6_v06.txt -i iso_P8R2_SOURCE_V6_v06 -r 0.1